Effective Date: March 7, 2022

 Individuals under the Age of 18

-As noted in the Terms, we do not knowingly collect, solicit or maintain Personal Information from anyone under the age of 18 or knowingly allow such persons to register for our Services.
+We do not knowingly collect, solicit or maintain Personal Information from anyone under the age of 18 or knowingly allow such persons to register for our Services.
 If you are under 18, please do not send any Personal Information about yourself (such as your name, address, telephone number, or email address) to us.
-No one under age 18 should provide any Personal Information to or on the Services.
+No one under age 18 should provide any Personal Information to us.
 In the event that we learn that we have collected Personal Information from a child under age 18 without verification of parental consent, we will use commercially reasonable efforts to delete that information from our database.
 Please contact us if you have any concerns.

 We collect several types of information from and about you.

 Information You Provide to Us.
-The information we collect on or through our Site may include:
+The information we collect from and about you may include:

 - Records and copies of your correspondence (including email addresses), if you contact us.